navisens/NaviDocs/API.iOS.md

 - `VERTICAL_STATUS_STAIRS_DOWN` when walking down stairs

 The `floor` is the relative floor with respect to the initial location.
 For example: if you set the location on floor 4, that will be the reference floor (i.e. floor 0).
 Then, if you go up one floor, Navisens will report floor 1.
 This function will always report 0 if there is no barometer.

+The `absoluteAltitude` is the height of current position above mean sea level (or more precisely above the reference  WGS84 geoid)

+The `absoluteAltitudeUncertainty` is the altitude uncertainty, which takes into consideration the average deviations from different phone models barometric measurements, the availability of recent weather station measurements, and the usefulness of the data provided given the distance between the weather station and the user.

+##### Tutorial: Setting Floor Number

+There are three functions for configuring the user floor number.
+Note that these functions are not listed under the **Control** section.

+- **`addFloorNumber(_ floor: Int, AndHeight height: Double)`**
+  - Appends a floor number with its respective height in meters to a vector that we use internally and correlate it to the current internal altitude measurements and output the proper floor based on the floors and heights you have inputted in our core.
+  - Then the `.getLocation().floor` outputted will be calculated using the floor numbers and heights you have inputted into our core.
+- **`setAverageFloorHeight(_ floorHeight: Double)`**
+  - Sets the average floor height we use to calculate the floor transitions internally, our default value is 4.5.
+When an averageFloorHeight is inputted this will override our 4.5m default value and use the value you have entered to measure the floor fluctuations.
+If all floors have the same height you can simply set the average floor height.
+- **`setFloorNumber(_ floor: Int)`**
+  - This method allows you to enter the current floor you are on, which overrides our internal estimate.
+We start measuring floor fluctuations from the floor you have inputted using the barometric data we receive from the device.

+Known limitations:

+If the floor height differs significantly from our default values the floor fluctuations will start reporting inaccuracies due to our default value, if you tweak this default value based on a known floor height of the building you are testing in you will be receiving better results.

+Behavior:

+If you initialize with setLocationNavisens, Navisens will manage global initialization of your start position and will also override the floor number and set to zero when we detect that the user is outdoors at street level.

 #### `getMotion() -> Motion`
 Gets some more motion statistics, which provide the step frequency and the motion type.
 The motion type can be `STATIONARY`, `FIDGETING`, or `FORWARD`.